 Travel Measures and Restrictions

 - FDU faculty, staff, and students were informed on February 28 that they may not travel to those countries that have been issued a Level 3 Warning by the Centers for Disease Control and Prevention (CDC) for study abroad, research, internships, service, conferences, presentations, teaching, performances, recruiting or athletic competitions.
 A registry was developed for those seeking to travel overseas for any FDU-related activities.
 All faculty and staff traveling overseas for FDU-related activities were required to notify the Office of Risk Management (email@example.com).

 - Due to the continuing spread of the virus, on March 10, FDU expanded its travel restrictions and University-sponsored travel (both international and domestic) is now only permitted with the approval of the provost or other senior officer of the University.

 - FDU suspended or canceled all spring semester study abroad activities.
 Those studying abroad, including those at Wroxton College, have all been told to come home.
 In addition, FDU canceled study abroad trips through the end of July 2020.
-Unfortunately, the cancellation now extends through the fall.
+Unfortunately, the cancellation now extends through the the Fall 2020 and Spring 2021 semesters.

 - FDU implemented policies designed to safeguard the community following the guidelines recommended by health authorities including those concerning social distancing.
 For example, it was decided when the outbreak emerged that faculty, students, staff and other visitors to FDU who traveled to a country with a Level 3 Warning may not come to campus until 14 days from the date of departure from that country, and only then if they are symptom-free since their return.
 Faculty, students and staff must isolate themselves in their homes or other off-campus locations during that 14-day period.